LotuxPunk/Nicephore/README.md

 # Nicephore

-Nicephore is a Minecraft mod whichj= convert any screenshot taken to JPEG, and add some useful tools to share these screenshots
+Nicephore is a Minecraft mod which convert any screenshot taken to JPEG, and add some useful tools to share these screenshots

 ## Installation